Sharon Osbourne: Household incidents

 In 2004, Osbourne's home in Jordans, Buckinghamshire, was burgled by a man who stole gems worth £2 million.
 The burglar managed to get away with the gems despite being put in a headlock by Ozzy.
 Items taken during the burglary included wedding rings, an engagement ring, pearl and diamond necklaces, a large 52 carat (10g) sapphire ring and two pairs of diamond earrings.
 After the incident, Osbourne appeared on Crimewatch and offered a reward of £100,000 for the return of her valuable jewellery.

 In March 2005, there was an incident in the Osbournes' mansion in Jordans, Buckinghamshire.
 Ozzy and Sharon were forced to flee their mansion when a blaze broke out as they slept.
 They were not injured but had to be treated for smoke inhalation.
 In 2006, another fire broke out at the Osbourne's mansion; however, none of the family was at home.

+In February 2024, Osbourne revealed that she tried to take her own life in 2016 after learning of her husband's affair with hairdresser Michelle Pugh.

+Life after Ozzy

+Osbourne has taken up falconry, which she mentions is helping her heal after the death of long time partner Ozzy Osbourne.